 Below are the governing regulations which USA is obligated to adhere.

-CITI Animal Training Investigators, staff, and students - REQUIRED FOR ALL RESEARCHERS working with animals.
+CITI Working with the IACUC - REQUIRED FOR ALL RESEARCHERS working with animals.

 Species Specific Training